 - Disease or Ailment

-- In case the treatment is undertaken in a government hospital, the prescription should mention Name and address of the government hospital.
+- In case the treatment is undertaken in a government hospital, the prescription should mention the Name and address of the government hospital.

-- The Form needs to be signed by the doctor/head of government hospital as the case may be.
+- The Form needs to be signed by the doctor/head of the government hospital as the case may be.

 The prescription so obtained has to be submitted by the assessee to the income tax department along with the Income Tax Return.